Study trip Australia….

 12. Now, after a full week there, we can say that Australia is even bigger, wilder and better than we could have imagined.
 It is full of surprises which unfold right in front of our eyes- gift of pure ‘Australianess’ like a wild kangaroo hopping across a golden field.

-the Aussies and Malaysian Hall’s residences exposed us to Australia’s ancient history and culture.
+In a nutshell, every single day was a new eye-opening experience in itself!
+The time that we spent with the Aussies and Malaysian Hall’s residences exposed us to Australia’s ancient history and culture.
 The opportunity to mingle and learn from them gave us great insight into the country and its diverse people.
 It was an adventurous and deeply meaningful experience provided by a fun-loving group of people.
 That is Australia, in our mind!
 Our advice: Grab some friends, fill a backpack with snack and a camera, and set out on the Land Down Under.